ForsakenM/ManualAP-Pajama-Sam-1/README.md

-# ManualAP-Pajama Sam 1
+# Welcome To My Pajam Sam 1 Manual AP World Randomizer!
-Manual implementation of Pajama Sam 1 for Archipelago.
+Hello and welcome to

+# What You'll Need To Play!